Houston Rockets Nike merchandise disappears from China stores

 Nike and its China office did not respond to multiple Reuters requests for comment.

-A specialist NBA store at Super Brand Mall, a major shopping center in the Shanghai financial district of Lujiazui, has also removed all Rockets-related merchandise.
+A specialist NBA store at Super Brand Mall, a major shopping centre in the Shanghai financial district of Lujiazui, has also removed all Rockets-related merchandise.

 "Other stuff, there hasn't been any impact, and no one has said we need to withdraw it," said a store manager, laughing.
 "If they say that all NBA stuff has to be withdrawn then our store will go bankrupt."

-At two basketball-themed NBA Playzone family entertainment centers in Shanghai and Beijing opened by NBA China, staff confirmed that Rockets products had been removed.
+At two basketball-themed NBA Playzone family entertainment centres in Shanghai and Beijing opened by NBA China, staff confirmed that Rockets products had been removed.

-NBA China did not immediately respond to a Reuters request for comment about the entertainment centers.
+NBA China did not immediately respond to a Reuters request for comment about the entertainment centres.

 WIDER BACKLASH